codalnest/files/labor-code-full.md

 There is hereby created Regional Tripartite Wages and Productivity Boards, hereinafter referred to as Regional Boards, in all regions, including autonomous regions as may be established by law.
 The Commission shall determine the offices/headquarters of the respective Regional Boards.

-The Regional Boards shall have the following powers and functions 1n their respective territorial jurisdictions:
+The Regional Boards shall have the following powers and functions in their respective territorial jurisdictions:

 (a) To develop plans, programs and projects relative to wages, incomes and productivity improvement for their respective regions;